Seeded Granary Bread

 It is at its best on the same day as baked.

 Try not to be tempted to cut the bread whilst it is still hot because the hot steam inside the bread will render it a little gummy.
-Ideally leave the bread to full cool for a few hours before cutting.
+Ideally, leave the bread to fully cool for a few hours before cutting.

 FAQ

-Bread can be a little gummy due to several reasons such as the second prove being left for too long, the oven not circulating heat properly, the bread being baked at too high a temperature, or the bread being taken out off the oven too soon.
+Bread can be a little gummy due to several reasons, such as the second proof being left for too long, the oven not circulating heat properly, the bread being baked at too high a temperature, or the bread being taken out of the oven too soon.

 Related